-Figure 6: Funnel plot of CDI incidence rates (per 100,000 TOBD) in healthcare associated infection cases for all NHS Boards in Scotland in Q2 2019

-The graph shows that NHS Borders (BR) had a rate of 12.9 which is above the Scottish average rate of 12.1.
+Figure 6 below shows a funnel plot of CDI incidence rates (per 100,000 TOBD) of healthcare associated infection cases for all NHS Boards in Scotland in Q3 2019.
+The graph shows that NHS Borders (BR) had a rate of 13.8 which is above the Scotlish average rate of 13.5.
 However, NHS Borders is not a statistical outlier from the rest of Scotland.

-Figure 7 below shows a funnel plot of CDI incidence rates (per 100,000 population) in community associated infection cases for all NHS Boards in Scotland in Q2 2019.
+Figure 7 below shows a funnel plot of CDI incidence rates (per 100,000 population) of community associated infection cases for all NHS Boards in Scotland in Q3 2019.
+The graph shows that NHS Borders (BR) had a rate of 0.0 which is below the Scottish average rate of 5.5.

-- 1. Source of data is Electronic Communication of Surveillance in Scotland (ECOSS) & NRS mid- - year population estimates.
+Source of data is Electronic Communication of Surveillance in Scotland (ECOSS) & Total occupied bed days: Information Services Division ISD(S)1.